 Buying a share in a CSA is like purchasing a food subscription to a farm.
 As a share member you become part of our farm community.
 You pay at the beginning of the season (or by payment plan), and every week during the season you receive a selection of seasonal, delicious, fresh, local, and organic produce.
-You pick up your share at the farmers’ market we attend: Heirloom Farmers’ Market at Rillito Park, or at the Good Shepherd Church in Green Valley/Sahuarita.
+You pick up your share at one of the farmer’s markets that we attend: Heirloom Farmers’ Market at Rillito Park and La Posada Farmers’ Market.
 If you are not able to pick up your share, you designate someone to pick it up for themselves or for you.
 We do not extend the season for missed shares.

 How To Sign Up For Our CSA:

 • Signup Form: Fill out the form on Page 1 and mail it with your payment to the address given or bring it to us at the farmers’ markets

 • Payment: You must sign up for the whole season to join our CSA – we do not offer partial season shares.
 We do, however, offer two payment options, in-full and payment plan